 Supplementary fee information

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language and Mathematics or equivalent.
+- GCSE subjects: For all applicants, Grade C/4 or above in English Language and Mathematics, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation year entry onto this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Games Technology (with Foundation Year).

 How to apply